gohugoio/hugo/content/about/what-is-hugo.md

 Websites built with Hugo are extremely fast and secure.
 Hugo sites can be hosted anywhere, including [Netlify][], [Heroku][], [GoDaddy][], [DreamHost][], [GitHub Pages][], [Surge][], [Aerobatic][], [Firebase][], [Google Cloud Storage][], [Amazon S3][], [Rackspace][], [Azure][], and [CloudFront][] and work well with CDNs.
 Hugo sites run without the need for a database or dependencies on expensive runtimes like Ruby, Python, or PHP.

-We think of Hugo as the ideal website creation tool.
-Hugo provides nearly instant build times and the ability to rebuild whenever a change is made, which is invaluable when you are designing websites and creating content.
+We think of Hugo as the ideal website creation tool with nearly instant build times, able to rebuild whenever a change is made.

 ## How Fast is Hugo?